formkit/docs-content/inputs/toggle.md

 ### Primary label

 By default, the toggle input supports a primary label like the `label` prop on any other FormKit input.
-The primary label is displayed to the right of the toggle unless you use a `Value label`, which will then move it above the toggle.
+The primary label is displayed to the right of the toggle unless you use a `Value label`, which will then move it above the toggle:
+<example
+name="Toggle"
+file="/_content/examples/toggle/toggle-primary-label.vue"></example>

 ### Value label

 Additionally, you may specify secondary labels by setting the `on-value-label` and the `off-value-label` props.
 These values are conditionally shown based on the on/off state of the toggle.
-The value labels render to the right of the toggle input.
+The value labels render to the right of the toggle input:

 <example
 name="Toggle"
-file="/_content/examples/toggle/toggle-labels.vue"></example>
+file="/_content/examples/toggle/toggle-value-labels.vue"></example>

 ### Inner value labels